 - Some reports of electronics failure: equally we have spoken to many happy customers but do your research

 Compares most easily to the Sentry Safe above.
-This is an excellent safe – it’s heavy duty, easy to use and very easy to set up.
+This is an excellent safe – it’s heavy-duty, easy to use, and very easy to set up.
 I particularly like the internal LED lights that automatically turn on when you open the safe.
-Like the Sentry, you have a keypad, physical keys and the biometric reader.
+Like the Sentry, you have a keypad, physical keys, and a biometric reader.
 It’s fast access.

 There were some customers who had problems with the spring-action of the door but customer care happily sent out replacement units.
 It’s a great bit of kit for the money ($129).